mtphil/maxmind_geo_ip2/README.md

 # maxmind_geo_ip2 API client

-Still very much a work in progress - this is my first Rust crate, so any suggestion about improvements, etc are very welcome.
+WARNING: This is still very much a ***work in progress*** - this should probably/definitely NOT BE USED IN PRODUCTION.

+This is my first Rust crate, so any suggestion about improvements, etc are very welcome.

 Todos:
 - error handling